-The Company expects our financial condition and operating results to continue to fluctuate from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
-The Company will need to transition from a company with a research and development focus to a company capable of undertaking commercial activities.
-The Company may encounter unforeseen expenses, difficulties, complications and delays and may not be successful in such a transition.
+We expect our financial condition and operating results to continue to fluctuate from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
+Upon approval of any of our product candidates, we will need to transition from a company with a research and development focus to a company capable of undertaking commercial activities.
+We may encounter unforeseen expenses, difficulties, complications and delays and may not be successful in such a transition.

-The Company may experience delays in providing sufficient product for future testing of our candidates due to prior and any future supply chain limitations caused by COVID-19.
+We may experience delays in providing sufficient product for future testing of our candidates due to prior and any future supply chain limitations caused by COVID-19 or other pandemics.

-Due to prior and any future supply chain disruptions caused by COVID-19, our contract manufacturing organizations may experience an inability to manufacture and produce sufficient quantities of our drug candidates as the Company progresses through our regulatory testing and/or approval.
-Should this happen, the Company may not be able to provide sufficient quantities of our drug candidates to complete our testing as currently planned which could delay our ability to bring an approved drug to market.
+Due to prior and any future supply chain disruptions caused by COVID-19, or other pandemics, our contract manufacturing organizations may experience an inability to manufacture and produce sufficient quantities of our drug candidates as we progress through our regulatory testing and/or approval.
+Should this happen, we may not be able to provide sufficient quantities of our drug candidates to complete our testing as currently planned which could delay our ability to bring an approved drug to market.
 Such a delay may cause us to use more capital than currently planned which may have a material adverse effect on our projected timing of product approval and financials.